Food Trucks and World Central Kitchen to the Rescue

 A call to Loco Fish Co.'s Jayme Knight, who was fresh out of inventory, led him to Knight's neighbor, David Velasco, owner of the Manzanilla food truck.
 From there, Velasco sent word out among his mobile food connections.
 "I called my friends from Humboldt Bay Burgers, Fógon Costeño, Taqueria Martinez and Oaxaca Grill," and a few others to see if they could provide a few hundred burritos each, said Velasco.
 Most asked if he was kidding, he said with a laugh.
 "We got a lot of people together, so it was great."

 Enrique Buenrostro of Fógon Costeño, Miguel Martinez of Taqueria Martinez, Osmando and Omar Hernandez of Los Giles Taqueria, Oaxaca Grill and Leobardo Rivera of Humboldt Bay Burgers all responded to the call.
-Gaby Long of Taste of Bim connected with the organization through Humboldt Made, and Jorgelina and Gino Granados of Pupuseria San Miguel also took up the challenge.
+Gabby Long of Taste of Bim connected to the organization through Humboldt Made, and Jorgelina and Gino Granados of Pupuseria San Miguel also took up the challenge.

 From there, Bloch worked out a flat per-meal rate to pay the businesses.
 "We're culinary folks and we love local businesses ... [and so we] pay per meal."
 For many of the restaurants and mobile businesses World Central Kitchen works with, the relief efforts mean cooking more than they've ever cooked in a single day.